Configuring AWStats – Multiple Domains Hosted On The Same Server

 In this howto we will assume: you are root, you own example.com and have administrative access to create the subdomain stats.example.com.

-- Installing the EPEL software repository, AWStats and optional components for Geo tracking:
+- Installing the EPEL software repository, Awstats and optional components for Geo tracking:

-- After successful install of the above software we will make a copy of the default AWStats config that we can use over and over:
+- After successful install of the above software we will make a copy of the default Awstats config that we can use over and over:

-- Next we copy the AWStats program files to our newly created stats.example.com/cgi-bin directory:
+- Next we copy the Awstats program files to our newly created stats.example.com/cgi-bin directory:

-- Next we’ll edit /etc/httpd/conf.d/awstats.conf to include information about our new subdomain at /var/www/stats.example.com:
+to include information about our new subdomain at/var/www/example.com/stats/

-- Now let’s edit the awstats.stats.example.com.conf we created in Step 2:
+- Now let’s edit the

 - Next let’s restart Apache httpd so our changes take effect:

-- Next we’ll call the AWStats perl script to automatically update our stats right now:
+- Next we’ll call the Awstats perl script to automatically update our stats right now:

 - Finally, to update our stats automatically every hour via cron we do the following: